fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_subaward_grouped.md

 ## POST

-This endpoint takes fields and award filters and returns a list containing filtered award ids, the number of subawards in each award, the total amount of obligations of all the subawards, and the award unique id
+This endpoint takes award filters and returns a list containing filtered award ids, the number of subawards in each award, the total amount of obligations of all the subawards, and the award unique id.

 + Request (application/json)
     + Schema